11 UARS Statistics You Should Remember –

 Is Upper Airway Resistance Syndrome harder to diagnose than sleep apnea?

 Yes, UARS is more difficult to diagnose than OSA.
-Untreated UARS is similar or even worse than untreated sleep apnea.
+Untreated UARS is similar to or even worse than untreated sleep apnea.
 It is also connected with other diseases, making it more difficult to diagnose.
-It is linked to Chronic Myofascial Pain where more than 35% of people with UARS have and Fibromyalgia, with up to 40% patients have UARS.
+It is linked to Chronic Myofascial Pain where more than 35% of people with UARS have Fibromyalgia.
 All adults with UARS are also teeth grinders.

 How long does a UARS episode last?